 Why It Is Done

-- Find problems in the uterus, such as an abnormal shape or structure, an injury, polyps, fibroids, adhesions, or a foreign object in the uterus.
+- Find problems in the uterus, such as an abnormal shape or structure.
+The test can also look for an injury, polyps, fibroids, adhesions, or a foreign object in the uterus.
 These types of problems may cause painful menstrual periods or repeated miscarriages.

-- See whether surgery to reverse a tubal ligation has been successful.
+- See if surgery to reverse a tubal ligation has been successful.

 How To Prepare